Get High-Resolution ChIP-Exo-Seq Results for your Publication

 -

-What is ChIP-exo seq, and how does it differ from ChIP-seq?
+What is ChIP-Exo-Seq, and how does it differ from ChIP-Seq?

 ChIP-exo seq is a refinement of ChIP-seq that uses exonuclease digestion to improve the resolution of protein-DNA interaction mapping.
 The exonuclease trims DNA in a 5' to 3' direction, stopping at the protein-DNA crosslink.
 This results in single-base resolution of binding sites, compared to the broader peaks typical of ChIP-seq.
 It reduces background noise and provides more precise localization of binding sites.